AstroAir/DecorativeUI/docs/api/core.md

 # Core API Reference

-The Core module provides the fundamental building blocks for the DeclarativeUI framework, including the base `UIElement` class and the `DeclarativeBuilder` template for fluent UI construction.
+The Core module provides the fundamental building blocks for the DeclarativeUI framework, including the base `UIElement` class, the `DeclarativeBuilder` template for fluent UI construction, and essential utilities for performance optimization and memory management.

 ## UIElement Class

 The `UIElement` class is the foundation of all UI components in the DeclarativeUI framework.
-It provides property management, event handling, animation support, and lifecycle management.
+It provides comprehensive property management, event handling, animation support, styling capabilities, lifecycle management, and performance optimization with modern C++20 features.

 ### Header
 ```cpp